JHGelpi/selftapemay/README.md

 7) File name should match the `input_file` variable in the [igReels.py](https://github.com/JHGelpi/selftapemay/blob/main/igReels.py) file
 8) Folder path should match the `file_path` variable in the [igReels.py](https://github.com/JHGelpi/selftapemay/blob/main/igReels.py) file
 9) Run the [igReels.py](https://github.com/JHGelpi/selftapemay/blob/main/igReels.py) python script
-10) Script will output the needed columns in a file named `reelsOutput.csv`.
-This file needs to be *combined* with the videoOutput.csv file (Append these results to the videoOutput.csv file) and uploaded to GCP BigQuery.
+10) Script will output the needed columns in a file named `reelsOutput.csv`.  ~~This file needs to be *combined* with the videoOutput.csv file (Append these results to the videoOutput.csv file) and uploaded to GCP BigQuery.~~

+#### Upload
+- Depending on how data scraping goes the reelsOutput.csv and/or the videoOutput.csv need to be uploaded.
+If you need to upload both then the files need to be manually combined into a single file.
+The queries in GCP are designed with the `reelsOutput.csv` header/data structure so stick with that and simply append the `videosOutput.csv` to the `reelsOutput.csv` file.

 ### GCP
 Once the [main.py](https://github.com/JHGelpi/selftapemay/blob/main/main.py) and [igReels.py](https://github.com/JHGelpi/selftapemay/blob/main/igReels.py) python scripts have ran successfully you will need to upload the `videoOutput.csv` file into GCP.
 To do this: